-Why weekly retention looks straightforward
+Why weekly retention looks straightforward?

 Weekly retention feels like a safer metric for products with irregular usage.
 I used to think switching from daily to weekly automatically fixes everything.

-Where naive logic fails
+Where naive logic fails?

 If you check for activity on a specific day, you’ll mark healthy users as churned.